dappcamp/dappcamp-warriors/README.md

 Each branch has its own readme, like this one, with an overview of the progress made towards the final dApp.

+Also, if you go to the [pull requests](https://github.com/dappcamp/dappcamp-warriors/pulls), every branch has a PR to the previous one, which is useful to see the [diff](https://github.com/dappcamp/dappcamp-warriors/pull/2/files).

 ## dApp overview

 Some of the topics we'll cover in this walkthrough are: